 Cloetta occupies a strong position on the Swedish confectionery market and it offers a broad and varied assortment of high-quality chocolates, sweets and nuts.
 Today, Cloetta’s products are sold in more than 50 countries.
 A great deal has happened since Mikael Andersson began working at Cloetta in 2010.
 His was a journey that began with insourcing maintenance and taking steps to make the work as simple as possible.

-“Basic maintenance work should be simple,” says Mikael Andersson, Maintenance Manager at Cloetta.
-It must be easy to enter work orders, to input data and to get data out.
+– Basic maintenance work should be simple,” Mikael Andersson, Maintenance Manager at Cloetta, says and continues; It must be easy to enter work orders, to input data and to extract data.
 Above all, it must be easy for our technicians.
-A lot of the work is practical and needs to be done quickly,” continues Mikael.
+A lot of the work is practical and needs to be done quickly.

 – Although much has been achieved, much still remains to be done.
-Procedures are available, but not all are in place; things happen that we have to constantly learn from and we’re working hard to find ways to prevent the same problem from occurring more than once,” says Mikael.
+Procedures are available, but not all are in place; things happen that we constantly have to learn from, and we’re working hard to find ways to prevent the same problem from occurring more than once,” he continues.

-“The manual is there to function as a guide in day-to-day work.
-It serves as our Bible when it comes to improvements and operational reliability,” says Mikael.
+– The manual is there to function as a guide in the day-to-day work.
+It serves as our Bible, when it comes to improvements and operational reliability, Mikael says.

-“Long-term, structured efforts cannot fail to provide results,” concludes Michael while emphasizing the importance of letting things take the time they need.
+– Long-term, structured efforts, cannot fail to provide results, Michael concludes, while emphasizing the importance of letting things take the time they need.